The Word ‘Lonely’ Not Strong Enough

 A lot of us, since our loss, have found comfort in chat rooms and support websites and that has helped relieve the discomfort of the amputation a little.
 It’s like taking two Motrin after extensive surgery.
 It eases the throbbing a bit, but when we look down, the limb is still missing.

-We’ve found anonymous support from strangers who don’t know us but are as close as we can come to confiding in people who know exactly what we’ve been through.
-We tell these strangers some of the most intimate details of our lives, knowing that out of thousands of people, one person might understand us and, out of thousands of people, no one will be heartless to enough say, “You did what?
+We’ve found anonymous support from strangers in our grief groups.
+We tell these strangers some of the most intimate details of our lives, knowing that out of thousands of people, one person might understand us.
+Out of thousands of people, no one will be heartless to enough say, “You did what?
 You’re crazy!”

 Because, if nothing else, we all have crazy in common.

 I don’t think that most people who haven’t experienced loss truly understand that element of solitude.
-And that’s the very foundation of what makes us so lonely.
+And that’s the very foundation of the loneliness of widowhood.
 The person who cared when something really great or really bad happened is missing.
-The person who was just as excited and saddened by the milestones of our kids is someplace else (I hope).
+Who was just as excited and saddened by the milestones of our kids is someplace else.
 The person who was just as invested in our lives and the decisions we made is now (again, hopefully) enjoying everlasting comfort while we slug it out down here on our own.

 Do you remember the moment that you truly felt the change?
 I mean, the time when you realized that this was it?
-When you catapulted from married to involuntarily single?
+When you catapulted from married to involuntarily single, when you felt the loneliness of widows?

 As most of us feel, I would give anything for just one more day, one more conversation with my husband.
 I’ve had dreams about it.
 We’re just lying in bed and I’m telling him all about what the kids are up to.
 We both know that he’s gone, but I’m filling him in anyway.